 The country first began using ethanol in vehicles as early as the 1920s, and the trend gained urgency during the oil shock of the 1970s.
 However, sugarcane ethanol’s popularity really took off in 2003 with the introduction of flex fuel vehicles (FFV) that run on either gasoline blends or pure ethanol.
 FFVs give Brazilian consumers a choice at the pump when they fuel their cars, and most are choosing sugarcane ethanol for its price and environmental benefits

-More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about half of the country’s entire light vehicle fleet – a remarkable accomplishment in less than a decade.
-Currently, 12 automakers offer over 90 models of FFVs in Brazil.
+More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about sixty percent of the country’s entire light vehicle fleet – a remarkable accomplishment in less than a decade.
+Currently, 15 automakers offer over 90 models of FFVs in Brazil.
 Market projections suggest that FFV sales will tend to stabilize at around 90 percent, with the rest being diesel-powered light vehicles and gasoline-powered imported models that do not offer the flex fuel option.

 Ethanol Before Flex Fuel Vehicles

 Ethanol use in Brazil grew sharply in 1975 with the establishment of the National Ethanol Program, known in Portuguese as Proálcool.
 One year later, ethanol-dedicated pumps started appearing throughout the country.
 This program initially encouraged the production of ethanol to be blended into gasoline up to a level of 20%.
 Starting in 1977, Proálcool also promoted the use of pure ethanol (E100) as vehicle fuel.
 So in the first stages of the program, consumers had to select their choice of fuel when they bought their car.